dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 I will let Master Karpathy to explain it more succinctly,

 For example, we see that in the first time step when the RNN saw the character “h” it assigned confidence of 1.0 to the next letter being “h”, 2.2 to letter “e”, -3.0 to “l”, and 4.1 to “o”.
 Since in our training data (the string “hello”) the next correct character is “e”, we would like to increase its confidence (green) and decrease the confidence of all other letters (red).
-Similarly, we have a desired target character at every one of the 4 time steps that we’d like the network to assign a greater confidence to.
-Since the RNN consists entirely of differentiable operations we can run the backpropagation algorithm to figure out in what direction we should adjust every one of its weights to increase the scores of the correct targets (green bold numbers).
-We can then perform a parameter update, which nudges every weight a tiny amount in this gradient direction.
-If we were to feed the same inputs to the RNN after the parameter update we would find that the scores of the correct characters (e.g. “e” in the first time step) would be slightly higher (e.g. 2.3 instead of 2.2), and the scores of incorrect characters would be slightly lower.
+Similarly, we have a desired target character at every one of the 4 time steps that we’d like the network to assign a greater confidence to. <span class='saddlebrown'>Since the RNN consists entirely of differentiable operations we can run the backpropagation algorithm to figure out in what direction we should adjust every one of its weights to increase the scores of the correct targets (green bold numbers).
+We can then perform a parameter update, which nudges every weight a tiny amount in this gradient direction.</span> If we were to feed the same inputs to the RNN after the parameter update we would find that the scores of the correct characters (e.g. “e” in the first time step) would be slightly higher (e.g. 2.3 instead of 2.2), and the scores of incorrect characters would be slightly lower.
 We then repeat this process over and over many times until the network converges and its predictions are eventually consistent with the training data in that correct characters are always predicted next.

 Notice also that the first time the character “l” is input, the target is “l”, but the second time the target is “o”.
 The RNN therefore cannot rely on the input alone and must use its recurrent connection to keep track of the context to achieve this task.
 At test time, we feed a character into the RNN and get a distribution over what characters are likely to come next.
 We sample from this distribution, and feed it right back in to get the next letter.